Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field

-The time constant of the eddy current is measured by applying a continuous rotating magnetic field with a constant phase during one panorama measurement.
-As shown in Fig. \ref{fig:eddy_time_constant}, there are 79 data points representing 79 shot measurements.
-The first shot is dumped because it is too big that it overloads the phase shift range of the MDA.
-For each shot, it takes 1/120 s.
-The 60 Hz line frequency causes periodic variations in the magnified picture and its harmonics, it can be averaged out by one panorama measurement.
-We measured the time constant of the eddy current effect for our setup, approximately 10.4 ms, and the corresponding cut-off frequency is 15 Hz.
+To characterize the time constant of the eddy current, we applied a continuous rotating magnetic field with a constant phase (no alteration) over one panorama measurement.
+In Fig.~\ref{fig:four_figures}d, 79 data points represent 79 individual shot measurements, with the first shot discarded due to phase shift overload in the MDA.
+Each shot measurement lasts 1/120 s.
+The 60 Hz line frequency produces periodic variations and harmonics, which are effectively averaged out over one panorama.
+Our setup’s measured eddy current time constant is approximately 10.4 ms, corresponding to a cut-off frequency of 15 Hz.